 A home warranty is what it sounds like; it’s insurance coverage on a home for a predetermined amount of time.
 Some home warranties cover the listing, some only go into effect for the buyer following the closing, while others cover both the listing and following closing.
-Regardless, most home warranties provide coverage for one year (though the homeowner can chose to extend this coverage at the end of the year).
-However if you have a home inspection done by Habitation Investigation you are able to get an 18 month warranty for the fee of 12 months.
+Regardless, most home warranties provide coverage for one year (though the homeowner can choose to extend this coverage at the end of the year).
+However, if you have a home inspection done by Habitation Investigation you are able to get an 18-month warranty for the fee of 12 months.

 Every home warranty will list what items of the home have coverage and which items will be excluded from coverage.
-In comparison, a home inspection’s purpose is to provide the buyer/seller with an unbiased, third party opinion on the home’s current condition.
-The client then has all necessary information at their disposal to make an educated choice on the home’s purchase or sale.
+In comparison, a home inspection’s purpose is to provide the buyer/seller with an unbiased, third-party opinion on the home’s current condition.
+The client then has all the necessary information at their disposal to make an educated choice on the home’s purchase or sale.

 The problem with getting only a home warranty is that it’s not guaranteed you actually have coverage.
 If something major goes out in the home shortly after your closing, it’s entirely possible that the home warranty company will look at your case and refuse to cover anything because you lack a home inspection to prove it was functional in the first place.
 So always have a home inspection done.
 The images from the home inspection are proof of the condition of the home prior to closing.
 It is hard for a warranty company to claim the furnace was not working when you have a picture of the furnace flames.

 The Habitation Investigation company provides home inspections in the Central Ohio Columbus and home inspection in the Dayton Ohio areas, Hilliard, Powell, Pickerington, Pataskala, New Albany, Delaware, Gahanna, Westerville, Galloway, Grove City, Worthington, Dublin, Marysville, London, West Jefferson, Mechanicsburg and other cities surrounding Columbus, Ohio.
-The most/best reviewed home inspection company in Columbus Ohio is Habitation Investigation LLC.
-The website is: http://www.homeinspectionsinohio.com
+The most/best-reviewed home inspection company in Columbus Ohio is Habitation Investigation LLC.
+The website is: https://www.homeinspectionsinohio.com

 Some information for this article provided by Nathan Thornberry of Residential Warranty Services, Inc.